chalvorson/planner-calendar/README.md

 - Includes CSS optimized for printing on large format paper (e.g., 11" x 17") in landscape mode.
 - Allows customization of task color saturation and lightness via command-line arguments.
 - Automatically determines the calendar year based on the earliest task start date, or allows specifying a year manually.
+- Optionally generates a calendar for a specific month instead of the full year.

+## Unsupported

+- **Repeating tasks:** The script currently cannot support tasks that repeat due to the way the data is structured in the Excel export.

 ## Prerequisites